Cysharp/MemoryPack/README.md

 If you want to do complete streaming write, see [Streaming Serialization](#streaming-serialization) section.

-### MemoryPackSerializeOptions
+### MemoryPackSerializerOptions

-`MemoryPackSerializeOptions` configures how serialize string as Utf16 or Utf8.
-If passing null then uses `MemoryPackSerializeOptions.Default`, it is same as `MemoryPackSerializeOptions.Utf8`, in other words, serialize the string as Utf8.
-If you want to serialize with Utf16, you can use `MemoryPackSerializeOptions.Utf16`.
+`MemoryPackSerializerOptions` configures how serialize string as Utf16 or Utf8.
+If passing null then uses `MemoryPackSerializerOptions.Default`, it is same as `MemoryPackSerializerOptions.Utf8`, in other words, serialize the string as Utf8.
+If you want to serialize with Utf16, you can use `MemoryPackSerializerOptions.Utf16`.

 Since C#'s internal string representation is UTF16, UTF16 performs better.
 However, the payload tends to be larger; in UTF8, an ASCII string is one byte, while in UTF16 it is two bytes.
 Because the difference in size of this payload is so large, UTF8 is set by default.